julianschill/klipper-led_effect/docs/LED_Effect.md

 Colors fade in and out.
 If a palette of multiple colors is provided, it will cycle through those colors in the order they are specified in the palette.
-The effect speed parameter controls how long it takes to "breathe" one time.
+The effect rate parameter controls how long it takes to "breathe" one time.

 #### Blink
     Effect Rate:  1   Duration of a complete cycle